Akuli/porcupine/README.md

 If you want to do something to Porcupine, that's awesome!
 I have tried to make contributing easy:
+- If you don't understand what I meant in an issue, please ask for clarification.
+    I have written most issues so that I understand what I wrote, and if you are new to Porcupine, you likely need a longer explanation to understand what the problem is.
+- Don't worry about asking too many questions!
+    It's not annoying, and if you create several pull requests after I answer all your questions, I think answering the questions was definitely worth it.
 - There is not much boilerplate involved in the contributing process.
     You just create a pull request and that's it.
     You can choose an issue and start working on it, without prior permission.